 Paused: The automation was paused before the last action that would have normally triggered it, so it did not run.
 Click Run now to run the automation.

 Failed: The automation failed to complete.
 You can click Details to find out why the automation failed.
 Click Retry to try the automation again.

 If an automation had any errors or any instances skipped due to it being paused, you will also see an indicator showing the number of paused or failed instances on the automation.

 If you choose to ignore a failed or paused automation instance, it will show up on the history page as Ignored and will not be included in the number of errors or paused items on the automation.

-If you get an error message after applying an action, or if you notice an automation wasn't completed successfully, check for possible reasons in the appropriate section below, based on which Planning Center application was chosen for the bulk action.
+If you get an error message after applying an action, or if you notice an automation wasn't completed successfully, check for possible reasons in the appropriate sections below, based on which Planning Center products are used for the bulk action.

 However, a couple of things can cause the import to fail.

-- If importing a person to Services causes you to exceed the amount of people in your package, the import will fail.
+If importing a person to Services causes you to exceed the number of people in your package, the import will fail.

 To fix this, an Administrator can temporarily edit the tag group so that it is not required.
 They can then use the tag group filters within Services to find everyone who does not have a tag from that group to fix it.